 If a hidden beach sounds like something you’d like to visit, then the Marietas Islands should be on your list of things to do in Puerto Vallarta.
 Thanks to a unique natural formation, this hidden gem has created a small beach inside what appears to be a crater on the rocky island.

 The protected natural surroundings are rich with marine life, and it’s a great place for marine birdwatching.
-If you are really lucky, you might get to see traveling pods of humpback whales.
+If you are lucky, you might see traveling pods of humpback whales.

 Book a GetYourGuide snorkeling cruise here if you want to explore the spot on a catamaran!